cose-wg/draft-ietf-cose-hash-envelope/draft-ietf-cose-hash-envelope.md

 - Name: payload_preimage_content_type
 - Label: TBD_2
 - Value type: int / tstr
-- Value registry when `int` is used: https://www.iana.org/assignments/core-parameters/core-parameters.xhtml#content-formats
+- Value registry when `uint` is used: https://www.iana.org/assignments/core-parameters/core-parameters.xhtml#content-formats
 - Description: The content format associated with the bytes that were hashed to produce the payload.
   `int` payload_preimage_content_types SHOULD be registered in the content-formats registry.
   `str` values MAY be used when registered values may not yet be registered.